akambi/pokemon/README.md

 Current Features:
 - Pokemon are lazilly loaded as they scroll into view
 - Clicking on any Pokemon card will open a modal with further details
-- Users are able to filter Pokemon
+- Users are able to filter Pokemon 1) by name using a query string 2) by whether a pokemon is a favourite or not and 3) by their type
 - Users are able to favourite Pokemon

 ## Setup